You’ll need a visa to pass through the UK in transit

 - have a confirmed onward flight that leaves on the day you arrive or before midnight on the day after you arrive

-- be travelling from (or on part of a reasonable journey from) Australia, Canada, New Zealand or the USA and it’s less than 6 months since you last entered that country with a valid entry visa
+- you’re travelling from (or on part of a reasonable journey from) Australia, Canada, New Zealand or the USA and it’s less than 6 months since you last entered that country with a valid entry visa

-- have a common format residence permit issued by an European Economic Area (EEA) country or Switzerland
+- you have a common format residence permit issued by an European Economic Area (EEA) country or Switzerland

-- have a uniform format category D visa for entry to a country in the EEA or Switzerland
+- you have a uniform format category D visa for entry to a country in the EEA or Switzerland

-- have an Irish biometric visa (marked ‘BC’ or ‘BC BIVS’ in the ‘Remarks’ section) and an onward flight ticket to the Republic of Ireland
+- you have an Irish biometric visa (marked ‘BC’ or ‘BC BIVS’ in the ‘Remarks’ section) and an onward flight ticket to the Republic of Ireland

-- have a valid USA permanent residence card issued by the USA on or after 21 April 1998
+- you have a valid USA permanent residence card issued by the USA on or after 21 April 1998

-- have a valid USA I-551 Temporary Immigrant visa issued by the USA (a wet-ink stamp version will not be accepted)
+- you have a valid USA I-551 Temporary Immigrant visa issued by the USA (a wet-ink stamp version will not be accepted)

-- have an expired USA I-551 Permanent Residence card issued by the USA on or after 21 April 1998, with a valid I-797 letter authorising extension
+- you have an expired USA I-551 Permanent Residence card issued by the USA on or after 21 April 1998, with a valid I-797 letter authorising extension

-- have a valid standalone US Immigration Form 155A/155B issued by the USA (attached to a sealed brown envelope)
+- you have a valid standalone US Immigration Form 155A/155B issued by the USA (attached to a sealed brown envelope)